dell/csm-docs/content/docs/deployment/csmoperator/drivers/_index.md

 *NOTE:*
 - The manifests available on GitHub install the snapshotter image:
     - [quay.io/k8scsi/csi-snapshotter:v6.2.2](https://quay.io/repository/k8scsi/csi-snapshotter?tag=v6.2.2&tab=tags)
-- The CSI external-snapshotter sidecar is still installed along with the driver and does not involve any extra configuration.
+- The CSI external-snapshotter sidecar is installed along with the driver and does not involve any extra configuration.

 ### Installation example